Joint Ranging and Phase Offset Estimation for Multiple Drones using ADS-B Signatures: Introduction

 \section{Introduction}

 \IEEEPARstart{A}{utomatic} Dependent Surveillance–Broadcast (ADS-B) is one of the two Automatic Dependent Surveillance (ADS) systems that tracks aircrafts without employing radar.
 It is intended to improve traffic surveillance capabilities by sharing accurate aircraft position information between pilots and air traffic controllers.
 In the ADS-B system, aircrafts regularly and asynchronously broadcast their real-time position information, velocity, and identification to no specific receiver using a transponder, typically combined with a \ac{gps}, to transmit highly accurate positional information to traffic controllers and directly to other aircrafts.
 This transmission is known as ADS-B Out and its accuracy and update rate are much greater than conventional primary radar surveillance.
-ADS-B In is the reception of the ADS-B packet by an aircraft \cite{strohmeier2014realities,tohidi2020compressed,kim2017ads}.
+The reception of the ADS-B packet by an aircraft is ADS-B In \cite{strohmeier2014realities,tohidi2020compressed,kim2017ads}.

-The ADS-B system can be considered as a promising solution for autonomous navigation of drones in future drone technology.
-It can be employed in detect and avoid (DAA) systems to improve air safety.
+ADS-B system is considered a promising solution to enable safe autonomous drone navigation, especially in urban environments \cite{angelov2012sense}.
 In order to avoid aviation accidents, each drone needs to be aware of the position and speed of the surrounding drones so that it can keep a safe separation distance with the other drones.
 This safe separation can be achieved by a cooperative sensor system, such as the ADS-B system.
 In this solution, drones are equipped with \ac{gps}, an \ac{imu}, and a miniaturized transponder and they broadcast their real-time position information, which can be employed by the surrounding drones or Ground Controllers (GCs) to maintain a safe operation distance of drones at low altitude and congested airspace.
-The design of communication schemes employing Wi-Fi and other wireless technologies for autonomous navigation based on a cooperative sensor system was investigated in \cite{minucci2020avoiding} and \cite{vinogradov2020wireless}.
+In addition to ADS-B system, cooperative navigation by using Wi-Fi and other industrial, scientific, and medical (ISM) band wireless technologies have been suggested in \cite{minucci2020avoiding} and \cite{vinogradov2020wireless}.
+However, these solutions do not support long ranges.